openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * VC signed as a JWT, using JSON-LD (`jwt_vc_json-ld`)
 * VC secured using Data Integrity, using JSON-LD, with proof suite requiring Linked Data canonicalization (`ldp_vc`)

-Note that VCs secured using Data Integrity MAY NOT necessarily use JSON-LD and MAY NOT necessarily use proof suites requiring Linked Data canonicalization.
+Note: VCs secured using Data Integrity MAY NOT necessarily use JSON-LD and MAY NOT necessarily use proof suites requiring Linked Data canonicalization.
 Credential Format Profiles for them MAY be defined in the future versions of this specification.

 Distinct Credential formats identifiers, extension parameters/claims and processing rules are defined for each of the above-mentioned Credential formats.